 211. Music Theory.
 Credit 3 hours.
-Prerequisite: A grade of "C" or better in Music 111, 112, 113, and 114.
-Study of modulation, chromatic harmony, and the expansion of rhythmic and melodic concepts.
-Analysis and creative writing as related to the structural organization of music.
+Prerequisite: Music 112.
+Study of modulation, chromatic harmony, and the expansion of rhythmic and melodic concepts; analysis and creative writing as related to the structural organization of music, with critical listening, singing, and dictation using materials studied.
+Three hours of class and two hours of laboratory per week.

 212. Music Theory.
 Credit 3 hours.
 Prerequisite: Music 211.
 Continuation of Music 211.
-Further study of chromatic harmony with and introduction to contemporary practices and techniques.
-Continued analysis and creative writing.
+Further study of chromatic harmony with an introduction to contemporary practices and techniques, continued analysis, creative writing, critical listening, singing, and dictation.
+Three hours of lecture and two hours of laboratory per week.